Vandise/GameClient/doc/images/client_architecture.md

 Of course the position of these components entirely depends on the styles applied to the classes.
 Simple CSS allows us to make these menus appear how we see fit.

 ## Known Architecture Issues
 Like all patterns and architectures, there are known issues with this approach.
-The main companint being:
+The main complaint being:

 - It's a lot of code to mask the sockets